Public Transport in Beyoglu (Taksim)

 When you reach the end of Cumhuriyet Street, you will see the road diverges into two.
 The road to the right will take you to Nisantasi, which is famous for its luxurious fashion boutiques and shopping centers.

 If you plan to go to Osmanbey, Sisli, and Mecidiyekoy direction from Taksim Square, you need to take the road to the left at the end of Cumhuriyet Street.
-This road will take you to Sisli which is surrounded by shopping centers like Cevahir and Kanyon and hotels like Mariott.
+This road will take you to Sisli which is surrounded by shopping malls like Cevahir and Kanyon and hotels like Mariott.

 I formerly mentioned how to go to Galata Tower from Taksim Square via Istiklal Street and Galip Dede Street and how to go to Karakoy via Yuksek Kaldirim Street.